AufarZakiev/master-thesis/README.md

 ## Prerequisites

 Install ROS Indigo or Kinetic.
+Also, [this package](https://gitlab.com/LIRS_Projects/simulation-turtlebot-laser) is needed to get the edited for LRF Turtlebot model.

 ### Indigo:
 Install Tutrlebot packages using: